-Car-jackings, kidnappings and armed robberies have occurred along roads close to the borders with Central African Republic, Chad and Nigeria, and along the Bamenda-Banyo, Bafoussam-Banyo, Bafoussam-Doula and Bafoussam-Yaounde roads.
+Car-jackings, kidnappings and armed robberies have occurred along roads close to the borders with Central African Republic, Chad and Nigeria, and along the Bamenda-Banyo, Bafoussam-Banyo, Bafoussam-Doula and Yaounde-Garoua Boulai-Ngaoundere roads.

-There have been incidents of kidnapping and hostage taking in the far north, north and east of Cameroon.
+There have been incidents of kidnapping and hostage taking in the Far North, North, Adamawa, East, North West and South West regions of Cameroon over the past year.
 The long-standing policy of the British government is not to make substantive concessions to hostage takers.
 The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage taking.

 Foreign visitors and residents are often targets of scam artists.
 The scams come in many forms, and can cause significant financial loss.
 Scammers also target individuals and companies in the UK via websites, chat-rooms and by email.
+Advance fee scams are common in Cameroon.
 Cases involving the alleged adoption of children have been reported.
 Be very cautious about sending money or travelling to Cameroon to adopt a child where the information has come from a website or through emails.
 Cameroon does not have adoption agencies.
 Many victims are persuaded to pay large amounts of money before they suspect anything.

-There is an increased risk of displacement of Nigeria-based extremists into the far north province following the declarations of a state of emergency in Nigeria’s Borno and Adamawa states.
-An increased presence of Nigerian extremists in far north province had already been observed before the declaration, and there is also a general threat of kidnapping and armed banditry.
-If you’re in the far north Province, you should leave.
+There is an increased risk of displacement of Nigeria-based extremists into the Far North region following the declarations of a state of emergency in Nigeria’s Borno and Adamawa states.
+An increased presence of Nigerian extremists in Far North region had already been observed before the declaration, and there is also a general threat of kidnapping and armed banditry.
+If you’re in the Far North region, you should leave.

-There is also a risk of displacement of Nigeria-based extremists into Cameroon’s north and Adamaoua provinces which border Nigeria’s Adamawa state.
-The ability of the High Commission to offer consular services in the far north, north and Adamaoua provinces is limited.
+There is also a risk of displacement of Nigeria-based extremists into Cameroon’s North and Adamawa regions which border Nigeria’s Adamawa state.
+The ability of the High Commission to offer consular services in the Far North, North and Adamawa provinces is limited.

-The FCO advise against all travel to within 40 km of the border with Chad because of armed banditry, including poachers in Bouba Ndjidda National Park in the north Province.
+The FCO advise against all travel to within 40 km of the border with Chad because of armed banditry, including poachers in Bouba Ndjida National Park in the North region.